FluxML/Flux.jl/docs/src/performance.md

 end
 ```

-It is much faster, to concatenate them into a matrix,
+It is much faster to concatenate them into a matrix,
 as this will hit BLAS matrix-matrix multiplication, which is much faster than the equivelent sequence of matrix-vector multiplications.
 Even though this means allocating new memory to store them continously.